Mocchu/todo-app-v2/README.md

 ### Built With

-I selected the following technologies and components primarily based on their ease of use and aesthetics.
+I selected the following technologies and component libraries primarily based on their ease of use and aesthetics.

 - Framework: [React](https://react.dev/)
 - Build tool: [Vite](https://vitejs.dev/)